aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/Telemetry.md

 ## List of Metrics

-The AWS Advanced Python Driver also submits a set of metrics to Amazon Cloudwatch when the driver is used.
+The AWS Advanced Python Wrapper also submits a set of metrics to Amazon Cloudwatch when the wrapper is used.
 These metrics are predefined, and they help give insight on what is happening inside the plugins when the plugins are used.

 Metrics can be one of 3 types: counters, gauges or histograms.